michaeltaranto/basekick/README.md

 ## Basekick

-An experimental micro style sheet for kicking your basic typographic elements (namely headings, lists and paragraphs) back into line with proper graphic design baseline.
+An experimental mixin for kicking your basic typographic elements back into line with proper graphic design baseline.
 The intent is to make it much easier to compose pages while maintaining your vertical rhythm.

 ## The background